michaelpatrickpurcell/castle-of-magic/README.md

   - The central three columns contain cards for the shrines that are located in Marus.
   - The rightmost three columns contain cards for the shrines that are located in Sorrell.

+Each shrine can be either active or inactive.
+  - If a shrine card is face up, the corresponding shrine is active.
+  - If a shrine card is face down, the corresponding shrine in inactive.

+### Corrupted Shrines
 Most of the shrines have been corrupted by one of the three factions.
 Only the shrines in which the regalia are interred have not been corrupted.
 The factions can use the shrines that they have corrupted to exert control over the countries in which those shrines are located.
   - Eight shrines have been corrupted by the Dragon Masters.
   - Eight shrines have been corrupted by the Eagle Lords.
   - Eight shrines have been corrupted by the Wolf Mages.

-Each shrine can be either active or inactive.
-  - If a shrine card is face up, the corresponding shrine is active.
-  - If a shrine card is face down, the corresponding shrine in inactive.

 ## The Ritual Spell
 The game ends when the wizards cast the ritual spell.